SeldonIO/seldon-core/executor/README.md

 ## Functionality

 The focus is to provide a smaller more efficient graph orchestror.
-It itends t provide:
+It intends to provide:

  * http REST Seldon protocol server for Seldon graphs.
  * grpc Seldon protocol server for Seldon graphs.